-Supported by the DFG HALO SPP 1294 the topical workshop "Transport and transformation of pollutants from European and Asian Major population centres: TEAM" will be organised and hosted by the Institute of Environmental Physics at the University of Bremen on the 14th - 16th February 2017.
+Supported by the DFG HALO SPP 1294 the topical workshop "Transport and transformation of pollutants from European and Asian Major population centres: TEAM" was organised and hosted by the Institute of Environmental Physics at the University of Bremen on the 14th - 16th February 2017.

 Apart from the specific scientific objectives of EMeRGe, utilising flights of the research aircraft platform HALO as a centre piece, considerable additional effort is put within the project to stimulate and coordinate local and regional measurements, and modelling studies in the framework of EMeRGe-international.
 As a result of this additional effort, a series of collaborations on a best effort basis have been established within a growing EMeRGe international scientific community with Great Britain, China, Taiwan, Japan and USA.

-More than 40 scientists from the EMeRGe community in Germany, Great Britain, China, Japan and Taiwan are participating.
+More than 40 scientists from the EMeRGe community in Germany, Great Britain, China, Japan and Taiwan were participating.